 You can also build up work experience through writing for a university magazine, supporting the development of a website for a club, or spend time shadowing someone who works in a different area of marketing.
 This type of experience, although not directly linked to PPC, can help you build up the digital skills that will make you a great fit for a PPC specialist role.

 Most PPC specialists work for digital marketing or advertising agencies, which tend to be small to medium enterprises (SMEs).
 These agencies usually offer services spanning the broad spectrum of digital marketing services, including PPC services, SEO, content marketing and digital PR.

 PPC specialist roles also exist in larger organisations, for example with private sector employers.

 The majority of companies advertise PPC specialist roles directly on their website rather than on job boards, so be proactive.
 Search for companies in the geographical area in which you want to work and, if they aren't currently advertising, think about making a speculative application.

 Opportunities do exist abroad.
 PPC specialist work and the digital industry are growing in countries around the world.

-Qualifications designed for people working in PPC roles include the Google AdWords certification and the IPA Digital Performance Certificate.
+Qualifications designed for people working in PPC roles include the Google AdWords certification and the IPA Digital Performance Certificate (UK).
 You would expect to obtain these when working in a PPC specialist role but you could consider obtaining one while searching for your first job in the industry.

 If your role incorporates other areas of digital marketing, you may wish to consider broader qualifications such as those offered by: